 Definition:

-Is often call a cause and effect diagram or an interlock list.
+Other names are cause and effect diagram, cause and effect matrix, or an interlock list.

 Key Points:

-• The Main Interlock List is often the master document coordinating shutdown system design.
+- The MIL is often the master document coordinating shutdown system design.

 Example: